redhat-developer-tooling/openshift-vagrant/README.md

     $ export KUBECONFIG=/var/lib/origin/openshift.local.config/master/admin.kubeconfig

 However, be careful that when you in this case login as a different user, OpenShift will attempt to overwrite _admin.kubeconfig_.
-Probably better to just define an alias.

 <a name="known-issues"></a>
 ## Known issues